GoInterject/GoInterject.github.io/bApps/bFinancials/Transactions-Package-Install.md

 description:
 ---

-The following setup instructions will walk you through installation of the 'lite' package of the Financials - Epicor Enterprise package which contains only transactions tools by Interject.
-For installation of the full package, please go <a href src="/bApps/bFinancials/Technical-Install.md"> here</a>.
+The following setup instructions will walk you through installation of the slim package of the Financials - Epicor Enterprise package which contains only transactions tools by Interject.
+For installation of the full package, please go [here](/bApps/bFinancials/Technical-Install.html).

 ### Steps Required for Transactions Package